sheldonhull/sheldonhull.hugo/content/blog/2017-08-29-a-waterlogged-texan-reporting-in-from-northpoint-tomball.md

 - ramblings
 - family
 - follower-of-Jesus
-title: A Waterlogged Texan Reporting In from Northpoint Tomball
+title: "A Waterlogged Texan Reporting In from Northpoint Tomball"
+slug: "A Waterlogged Texan Reporting In from Northpoint Tomball"
 ---

 ## Waterlogged